Azure/azure-quickstart-templates/spinnaker-vm-to-kubernetes/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy an instance of Spinnaker on a Linux Ubuntu 14.04 LTS VM automatically configured to target a Kubernetes cluster.
 This will deploy a D3_v2 size VM and a Kubernetes cluster in the resource group location and return the FQDN of both.
+It will also optionally create an Azure Container Registry and return the full registry name.

 ## A. Deploy Spinnaker VM
 1. Click the "Deploy to Azure" button.
 If you don't have an Azure subscription, you can follow instructions to signup for a free trial.